 I am an experienced, qualified and registered counsellor.
 I am committed to providing a space where clients can be heard, and where clients can contact and explore their emotions safely while feeling fully supported.

-Two of my main influences are person-centred counselling – I value the gentle, accepting nature of this approach and its emphasis on the curative power of listening and being heard – and therapeutic bodywork.
+Two of my main influences are person-centred counselling which is about really listening to clients, hearing and accepting them and therapeutic bodywork.
 We carry a lot of emotion and unresolved feelings in our bodies and working with this actively can be powerfully transformative.
 I also have a long-term interest in mindfulness and meditation; I have benefitted from an active meditation practice for over 20 years.

 Prior to becoming a therapist, I worked as a teacher with young adults for many years.
 In that role, I saw that the most valuable learning happens when pupils feel heard and valued.
 I now bring that non-judgmental attention to my therapeutic work.

 Lots of research shows that the real decisive factor in generating positive results in counselling and therapy isn't the type of therapy, it's the quality of the relationship between therapist and client.
 I can testify from my own experience that been heard and genuinely understood by another person can be really powerful.
 I really value, and strive for, moments of genuine emotional contact with my clients as I think these moments can help us think and feel differently, and feed into growth and change.